LokeshG02/module3_1/README.md

 ### Functionalities

 (1) require(): Used to validate certain conditions before further execution of a function.
-It takes two parameters as an input.

 (2) assert(): The assert function, like require, is a convenience function that checks for conditions.
 If a condition fails, then the function execution is terminated with an error message.